Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 • Creates a prioritised, practical security roadmap

-• Aligns action with business risk, continuity and investoment priorities
+• Aligns action with business risk, continuity and investment priorities

 • Drives immediate improvements and longer-term resilience building